phuonghuynh/compressor/README.md

-Maven Plugin for Resources Compressor
+Maven Plugin : Resources Compressor
 ==========

 Maven plugin used to compress resources, such as: JS, IMG, PNG, HTML...